AmpleGold/AmpleGold/README.md

 - Controls through provider reports the current gold price and market price.

+### AMPLG_TeamReserve.sol

+- Smart contract for locking the team tokens of AmpleGold.io

 ## Technology

 ### How do rebase events work?